Eligibility and Entitlement

 A VRC works with the Veteran to complete a determination if an employment handicap exists.
 An employment handicap exists if the Veteran's service connected disability impairs his/her ability to obtain and maintain a job.
 Entitlement to services is established if the veteran has an employment handicap and is within his or her 12-year basic period of eligibility and has a 20% or greater service-connected disability rating.

 If the service connected disability rating is less than 20%, or if the Veteran is beyond the 12-year basic period of eligibility, then a serious employment handicap must be found to establish entitlement to VR&E services.
-A serious employment handicap is based on the extent of services required to help a Veteran to overcome his or her service and non-service connected disabilities permitting the return to suitable employment.
+A serious employment handicap is based on the extent and complexity of services required to help a Veteran to overcome the significant restrictions caused by his or her service and non-service connected disabilities, permitting the return to suitable employment.

 What Happens after the Entitlement Determination is Made?